ADB: Asian growth seen steady, US policy uncertainty a risk - Business - NZ Herald News

-HONG KONG (AP) " The Asian Development Bank says Asia's developing economies will see steady growth this year and the next, though the evolving policies of President Donald Trump's administration are a major uncertainty.
+HONG KONG (AP) " Asia's developing economies will see steady growth this year and the next, though the evolving policies of President Donald Trump's administration are a major uncertainty, the Asian Development Bank said in a report Thursday.

 The Manila, Philippines-based lender forecast growth in developing Asia at 5.7 percent in 2017 " unchanged from its previous forecast " and said that pace would continue into 2018.